Skip to main content

 Do I need a GPU VPS for PicoClaw?

 Not for the VPS runtime pattern described here.
-This PicoClaw guide focuses on the PicoClaw runtime, provider access, channel configuration, gateway logs, and lightweight server-side tasks; verify separate hardware needs if you plan local model inference.
+This PicoClaw guide focuses on the runtime, provider access, channel configuration, gateway logs, and lightweight server-side tasks; verify separate hardware needs if you plan local model inference or vision-heavy workloads.

 Does Virtarix provide API keys or model access?